UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 # Genome-guided transcriptome assembly
-1. SRA-download
+**1. SRA-download**

-   Download SRA RNA-seq datasets as specified above for single datasets.
+- Download SRA RNA-seq datasets as specified above for single datasets.
-2. Trimming
+**2. Trimming**

-   Trim RNA-seq datasets as specified above for single datasets.
+- Trim RNA-seq datasets as specified above for single datasets.
-3. STAR alignment
+**3. STAR alignment**

-   Download the RefSeq genome assembly fasta file (e.g. genome.fasta) and genome annotation gtf/gff3 file (e.g. genome.gtf) from NCBI Genome database or a genome-specific      repository to a personal computer and transfer the files to a computational cluster in the directory for star alignment.
+- Download the RefSeq genome assembly fasta file (e.g. genome.fasta) and genome annotation gtf/gff3 file (e.g. genome.gtf) from NCBI Genome database or a genome-specific      repository to a personal computer and transfer the files to a computational cluster in the directory for star alignment.
 In the following STAR alignment script, specify    the -–sjdbOverhang parameter as the read length of the target SRA RNA-seq dataset minus 1 (e.g. if the read length is 151 bp, specify 150 as -–sjdbOverhang parameter).
 ```
 #!/bin/bash
 #SBATCH --job-name=star